Ashish-AVS/CMS-Scraper/README.md

 This script has been tested for Sem II 2018-2019 and found to work.
 However, there will always be edge cases which will require correction each sem.

 The entire backup can be found [here]( https://tinyurl.com/cms-backups)

+# Installation
+ Switch to a virtualenv and then install the dependencies using `pip install -r requirements. txt`